snudm-starlab/VMLMF/README.md

     cd VMLMF

 #### Install the required packages
-    install pytorch == 1.7.1 proper to your environment pip install -r requirements.txt
+    install pytorch 1.7.1 proper to your environment  (1.7.1 is required!!) pip install -r requirements.txt

 If other packages are required, use "pip install" to install them.